netzkolchose/django-computedfields/docs/examples.rst

             # wrong: self.foo.x somehow alters the result here
             return ...

-Note that the method result should not rely on any other field from the relations than those listed in `depends`.
+Note that the method result should not rely on any other concrete field from the relations than those listed in `depends`.
 If you accidentally forget to list some field (as shown for `foo.x` above), the resolver will not update dependent instances for certain field updates (above: changes to `foo.x` may not trigger an update on dependent `Foo.bazs.comp`).

-:mod:`django-computedfields` has no measures to spot a forgotten source field here, it fully relies on your `depends` declarations.
-If in doubt whether you caught all relevant source fields, you probably should test the computed field values against all of your critical business logic actions.
+:mod:`django-computedfields` has no measures to spot a forgotten source field, it fully relies on the correctness of your `depends` declarations.
+If in doubt, whether you caught all relevant source fields, you probably should test the computed field values against all of your critical business logic actions.

 ..
 WARNING::

     Accidentally forgetting a source field in `depends` may lead to hard to track down desync issues.
     Make sure, that you listed in `depends` all source fields the method pulls data from.
+    Note that this includes any concrete field, that alters the method result in a certain way.

 The same rules apply for deeper nested relations, simply list the relation paths on the left side with their corresponding source fields on the right side: